Home » Hunting Dogs » The Etiquette of Hunting Over Another Person’s Bird Dog

 Think about these rules to get invited back to hunting over someone’s bird dog

 I will say it upfront: I am far from being an expert on bird dogs.
-But if there is one thing I have become certain of over the past five years of filming over them, it is that there is not enough information out there for new people to understand the proper etiquette of hunting (or filming) over someone else’s bird dog.
+But if there is one thing I have become certain of over the years, it is that there is not enough information out there for new people to understand the proper etiquette of hunting over someone else’s bird dog.
 Now more than ever, the influx of mentoring in the upland community coupled with a real thirst for knowledge from novices begs for some helpful guidance on the etiquette of hunting over someone else’s dog.
 Bird dogs will play a critical role in hunter recruitment as the R3 movement expands.

-I may say this even stronger now that I own a bird dog and have had a few bad experiences which I credit to my lack of communication rather than the error of the mentee.
+I may say this even stronger as a bird dog owner who has had a few bad experiences which I credit to my lack of communication rather than the error of the mentee.
 These things exist for two main reasons: first and foremost, for the dog’s safety; and second, so that you the hunter actually get invited back.

-Here are seven essential rules to follow unless the owner tells you otherwise.
+Here are eight essential rules to follow unless the owner tells you otherwise.

 Thou shall not command another’s bird dog